patrick007-glitch/INF2050/recommandation-outils-analyse.md

      Here’s a small snippet of checkstyle being run on Apache Tomcat’s source.
 Unfortunately, the project does not come with any XSLT renderers.
 However, output can be directed into an XML file and a custom renderer could be made.
 }[1]

 {
-     Conventions: scans source code and looks for coding standards }[2]

-{
-     License: LGPL Current version: 5.7 (released Feb 2014)

-     full suite that can spot class design errors, help you enforce a homogenous code style across the whole development team and compute code complexity metrics outlining where the functional bugs are likely to be found.

-     make sure that your source code is well-formatted and follows good standards and practices.
-The main purpose of the tool is to make sure that the code adheres to a coding standard.

-}[3]

-{
      There are basically only a few limits for Checkstyle: